 Control panel for video source switching

 Digital document for sharing a paper document, photogragh, or small object

 LCD monitors for the judge, witness, counsel tables, and jury

 Things you need to do to use the court’s evidence presentation system:

 1. Attorneys who would like to use a laptop for their courtroom presentation and bring it to the orientation must receive approval from the trial judge and complete the following required Personal Electronics Device Policy form:

 2. Once you have received approval to use the evidence presentation system, email the Court Technology Administrator at firstname.lastname@example.org to schedule an orientation.
 Orientations are held Monday – Thursday at 8:30AM.
 Orientations are for learning how to use the court’s evidence presentation system and testing the laptop audio and video connections.
 Practicing presentations and preparing witnesses is not authorized.

-3. Attorneys must bring any necessary connector adapters for their laptop or iPad if not equipped with VGA or standard full-size HDMI connections.
+3. Attorneys must bring any necessary audio and video connector adapters for their laptop or Apple devices if not equipped with standard full-size HDMI connections.

 4. The resolution of your laptop computer should be set no higher than 1440 x 900 prior to connecting to the court’s evidence presentation systems.
 Third party presentation software like Sanction, Trial Director, and Power Point are compatible with the evidence presentation systems.

 5. The Court does not provide any equipment to present scanned documents, animations, graphics, audio and video files from VHS, CD, DVD, Blu-ray, or external drives like a USB thumb drive.
 All files must be presented from your laptop.